Subject Matter

 COSH! develops digital solutions, such as the COSH!
 App and the Platform, which support consumers and Retailers in making more sustainable choices.

-These tools provide functionalities such as a Digital Wardrobe, circular routes, and information on reuse, donation and repair of products.
+These tools offer functionalities such as a Digital Wardrobe, circular routes, and information on the reuse, donation, and repair of products.

 5. Innovation and Future Orientation

-COSH! continuously develops and adapts its services in response to new technological and societal developments in order to strengthen its mission.
+COSH! continues to develop and adapt its services to new technological and societal trends in order to strengthen its mission.

 This includes integrating new strategies, such as promoting low-plastic lifestyles and more circular clothing practices.